-Federal Title IV Refund Requirements
+Federal Title IV Refund Requirements for Students Who Withdraw (Officially or Unofficially)

 This policy applies only to students who receive Federal student financial assistance under Title IV of the Higher Education Act.
 Types of assistance are the Federal Pell Grant, Federal Supplemental Educational Opportunity Grant (SEOG), Teacher Education Assistance for College and Higher Education Grant (TEACH), Iraq Afghanistan Service Grant, Federal Direct Loan (subsidized and unsubsidized) and Federal Direct Parent PLUS Loan.
-A student who withdrawals from or stops attending courses prior to completion of more than 60 percent of the semester will be required to repay all or a percentage of the federal aid received.
-If a student plans to attend both the A term and the B term, and withdraws from all classes in the A term or withdraws from all classes in the B term, he/she may be required to repay all or a percentage of the federal aid received.
-For example: A student who withdraws from all A term classes prior to completion of more than 60 percent of that term, and is registered for B term classes, must confirm in writing at the time of withdrawal from the A term that he/she does intend to enroll in the B term classes.
+A student who withdrawals from or stops attending courses (considered an unofficial withdrawal) prior to completion of more than 60 percent of the semester will be required to repay all or a percentage of the federal aid received.
+If a student plans to attend both the A term and the B term, and withdraws from all classes in the A term or withdraws from or stops attending all classes in the B term, he/she may be required to repay all or a percentage of the federal aid received.
+For example: A student who withdraws from or stops attending all A term classes prior to completion of more than 60 percent of that term, and is registered for B term classes, must confirm in writing at the time of withdrawal from the A term that he/she does intend to enroll in the B term classes.
 If the student does not submit this written confirmation of the intent to enroll in the B term classes at the time of withdrawal from the A term, the student will be considered withdrawn for financial aid purposes, and the student may be required to repay all or a percentage of the federal aid received.
 (Also, if the student completes all classes from the A term, but withdraws (or drops) from all classes from the B term, the student will also be considered withdrawn for financial aid purposes, and the student may be required to repay all or a percentage of the federal aid received.)

 This may result in the student owing a balance to the College and/or the federal government.
 These funds are returned in a specific order until each program is reimbursed up to 100 percent of the amount received by the student for that term.
 The distribution order for the return of funds is as follows: